Ultimate Guide How to Build a Mailing List Fast with Solo Ads

-You already know that by choosing people who are building a list of buyers (ie. They sell their own products) are more likely to have buyer-lists you can rent.
+You already know that choosing people who are building a list of buyers (ie. They sell their own products) are more likely to have buyer lists you can rent.

-You also know that when you choose a list and it’s made up with buyers that you should ask about the recency of the purchase.
+You also know that when you choose an email list and it’s made up with buyers that you should ask about the recency of the purchase.

 Then ask how frequently those buyers bought and how much money they spent.